JonathanMEdwards/subtext10/doc/language.md

 check =? 'foo'
 ```

-This example uses a `repeat` structure, which is Subtext’s form of looping.
-Unlike traditional loop mechanisms, `repeat` structures are expressed as a _tail recursive_ program: The special call `continue?()` recursively calls the containing repeat structure.
+This example uses a `repeat` block, which is Subtext’s form of looping.
+Unlike traditional loop mechanisms, `repeat` blocks are expressed as a _tail recursive_ program: The special call `continue?()` recursively calls the containing repeat block.
 Like any other call it takes an input value on the left, and optionally other inputs on the right.
 But it may only be used where its result will immediately become the result of the whole program (_tail position_).

-Tail recursive programs are equivalent to loops, and repeat structures are actually implemented that way, as a sequence of calls.
+A tail recursive program is equivalent to a loop, and a repeat block is actually implemented that way, as a series of calls.
 In the UI they will be displayed as a series rather than the nested inlining used for normal program calls.
-Unlike traditional loops, repeat structures do not involve mutable variables — that is replaced by passing new input values to the next iteration.
+Unlike a traditional loop, a repeat block does not involve mutable variables — that is replaced by passing new input values to the next iteration.
 We hypothesize that this is the best of both worlds: the simple iterative semantics of loops, with the clean value semantics of recursion.

-The recursive call `continue?()` has a question mark because the repeat structure can reject.
+The recursive call `continue?()` has a question mark because the repeat block can reject.
 An unconditional `continue()` would be used in an unconditional repeat.

 > Maybe the `continue` call should default secondary inputs to their value in the current iteration, not the original definition.
 That would more closely emulate mutable loop variables, and allow uses like `continue(count := + 1)`.

-> Maybe `continue` should do an early exit to guarantee tail position and simplify conditional structure.
+> Maybe `continue` should do an early exit to guarantee tail position and simplify conditional logic.
 >
-> When repeats are nested it may be useful to have continue specify a name of the structure as in `continue foo-loop()`.
+> When repeats are nested it may be useful to have continue specify a name of the block as in `continue foo-loop()`.

-> Perhaps a `visit` structure that can be multiply-recursive, and collects the extra results in the order of execution, concatenating them as in a “flat map”.
+> Perhaps a `visit` block that can be multiply-recursive, and collects the extra results in the order of execution, concatenating them as in a “flat map”.
 Combined with skipping of conditional extras, this allows arbitrary search algorithms to be easily written.

 ## Repeated extra results